oc-plus-plus/oc-plus-plus/README.md

 To provide a stable, production-ready environment by backporting essential fixes while strictly avoiding the breaking changes found in the official development branches.

 ### Why the "++" in the name?
-The OC ++ designation signifies that this repository is a "plus-plus" edition of the original OpenCart 4.1.0.3 release:
+The OC++ designation signifies that this repository is a "plus-plus" edition of the original OpenCart 4.1.0.3 release:
 - The first + represents fixes for bugs and issues identified after the official 4.1.0.3 release.
 - The second + stands for additional enhancements and optimizations that strictly maintain full backward compatibility.